zshn25/VectorMatrix/README.md

 MIT License

-Incomplete implementation

 To implement:

 - Move constructors and cmove assignment
 - cout
 - Iterators
-- Handle cases where some functions don't return anything
 - Tests
-- Matrix class
+- Maybe have matrix class as base and derive vector from it

 References: